 The stakes are high.
 Coding drives revenue.
 Coding compliantly is demanded of all practices.
 No practice wants to collect money that later needs to be returned to the payer.
-Physician compensation is often determined by the RVUs associated with the CPT code that is submitted on the claim form.
+Physician compensation is often determined by the RVUs associated with the CPT® code that is submitted on the claim form.
 Health systems and hospitals want to ensure that services submitted under the group NPI are accurate and represent what was done and documented.

 Coders can become too conservative, strangling revenue.
 Sometimes, coders are asked to code for specialty services that are out of their scope of knowledge, when a group hires a new physician.
 And, the cost of having someone read and code the notes for all encounters can be prohibitively high.
 Disagreements with providers can lead to adversarial relationships rather than collegial ones.